jwijffels/RMOA/README.md

 =========

 Currently RMOA focusses on classification models (as the stream package in R already allows clustering).
 Classification models which are possible through RMOA are:

-AbstractAMRules, AccuracyUpdatedEnsemble, AccuracyWeightedEnsemble, ActiveClassifier, ChangeDetectorLearner, DACC, DecisionStump, DriftDetectionMethodClassifier, HoeffdingOptionTree, HoeffdingTree, LeveragingBag, LimAttClassifier, MajorityClass, MajorityLabelset, NaiveBayes, NaiveBayesMultinomial, NoChange, OCBoost, OnlineAccuracyUpdatedEnsemble, ORTO, OzaBag, OzaBagAdwin, OzaBoost, OzaBoostAdwin, Perceptron, Perceptron, RandomRules, RuleClassifier, SGD, SPegasos, TargetMean, TemporallyAugmentedClassifier, WeightedMajorityAlgorithm, WEKAClassifier
+Trees: AdaHoeffdingOptionTree, ASHoeffdingTree, DecisionStump, HoeffdingAdaptiveTree, HoeffdingOptionTree, HoeffdingTree, LimAttHoeffdingTree, RandomHoeffdingTree, NaiveBayes, NaiveBayesMultinomial